-Marginal

-Good

-Excellent

-Exceptional

-Field reduction is between 1,5 and 4;

-Field reduction is between 4 and 10;

-Field reduction is greater than 10.
+Marginal : Field reduction is less than a factor of 1,5; Good : Field reduction is between 1,5 and 4; Excellent : Field reduction is between 4 and 10; Exceptional : Field reduction is greater than 10.

 It should be noted that cost and electrical performance of the line strongly dictate the technique to be applied.
 Magnetic field mitigation is a highly technical subject and, in view of the scope of this report, is only briefly discussed.
 The reader requiring more technical detail about the techniques mentioned, is referred to References [2, 73, 74, 75].
 The application of specific field reduction technique needs to be evaluated on a case by case basis.